EECS4461/Group8/docs/Deliverable4/DEL4B_FinalReport/Team08_FinalReport.md

 * The data we collected during the simulation include:
   * Bot Survival Rate: the percentage of bots that can still effectively disseminate information after a certain time step.
   * Platform AI detection success rate: the proportion of AI that successfully intercepts false content.
-  * User reporting behavior: the frequency of user reporting and its impact on the detection success rate.
+  * Purchase Volume: Number of purchases driven by bot-generated ads.
 * Visualization methods include:

-  * Network structure diagram: show the interaction between bot and users.
+  - **Grid Heatmaps**: Highlight areas of high interaction intensity.
-  * Time series graph: tracking the change of bot adaptation strategies.
+  - **Real-Time Statistics Panel**: Displays metrics such as undetected bots, purchase volume, and detection rate.
-  * Heatmaps: to show the distribution of detection efficiency of platform AI.
+  - **Curve Plots**: Track changes in key metrics over time.

-* Through these analyses, we can reveal the dynamic confrontation process between bot and platform AI, and provide optimization suggestions for the content regulation strategy of social media platforms.
+Through these analyses, we can reveal the dynamic confrontation process between bot and platform AI, and provide optimization suggestions for the content regulation strategy of social media platforms.

 ## **§3.
 Observations & Results**